abid-khan/spring-security-rest/README.md

 #### Security Configuration ####
 First [Spring Security](http://projects.spring.io/spring-security/) is configured for first set of URLs which are in scope of stateful session.
-URLs like "/" and "/home"  are allowed to be accessed without authorization.
-Login page is configured by "/login".
-Apart from these, there are authenticationSuccessHandler and authenticationFailureHandler.
+URLs like `/` and `/home`  are allowed to be accessed without authorization.
+Login page is configured by `/login`.
+Apart from these, there are `authenticationSuccessHandler` and `authenticationFailureHandler`.

  * authenticationSuccessHandler is used to allow to place some cusotm code for post login success.
  * authenticationFailureHandler is used to allow to place some cusotm code for post login failure.